convoyinc/ts2gql/README.md

 Usage: `ts2gql root/module.ts`

-`ts2gql` will load `root/module.ts` (and any modules it imports), look for an exported interface annotated with `/** @graphql schema */`.
+`ts2gql` will load `root/module.ts` (and transitive dependencies), and look for an exported interface annotated with `/** @graphql schema */`, which will become the GraphQL `schema` declaration.
 All types referenced by that interface will be converted into GraphQL's IDL.

 ## Example (and "Docs")